Fletcher Street Urban Riding Club: History

 The club has been around for over 100 years, but the current organization was founded in 2004 by Ellis Ferrell.
-In the late 2000s, the city government razed some of the stables and the club house, ostensibly to redevelop the land.
+In 2008, the city government razed some of the stables and the club house, ostensibly to redevelop the land.
 At the time, the Society for the Prevention of Cruelty to Animals publicly investigated allegations by city officials that the horses were being mistreated.
 The allegations proved baseless.
 However, with the land razed and redevelopment progressing, many horses had to be moved.
 In the subsequent decade, a few dozen horses remained.

 In 2009, the club planned to bring more formal mentoring and tutoring elements into its programs, although tight budgets made this difficult.
 On Halloween of that year, the program held a benefit event at the First District Plaza in Philadelphia, a collaboration between local fishermen (who also run a youth program), local churches, the urban cowboys themselves, and the local business association, Strawberry Mansion SMART Business Association.

-For decades, the club has been led by Ellis Ferrill and supported by other local horsemen and community members.
+For decades, the club has been led by Ellis Ferrell and supported by other local horsemen and community members.
 In previous years, the Fletcher Street Urban Riding Club was a registered nonprofit in Pennsylvania and Friends of Fletcher Street, a supporting organization, was under the fiscal sponsorship of MAP Holistic Community Development, a nonprofit 501(c)(3) organization.